jacobkap/crimebythenumbers/docs/webscraping.md

 # Webscraping with `rvest`

-You may come across data online that are relevant to your interests or research (for example, past students have scraped data from sex offender registries and sporting information from Wikipedia).
+You may come across data online that are relevant to your interests or research (for example, past students at Penn have scraped data from sex offender registries and sporting information from Wikipedia).
 Not all online data is in a tidy, downloadable format such as a .csv or .rda file.
-Yet, patterns in the page provide a valuable way to "scrape" data from that webpage.
-Here, we're going to work through an example of webscraping.
-We're going to get data on ticket sales of every movie, for every day in a single year.
+Here we'll learn how to grab data from a webpage - as our example we'll be scraping data on movie ticket sales.

-For our purposes we will be using the R package [`rvest`](https://github.com/tidyverse/rvest).
+For our purposes we will be using the package [`rvest`](https://github.com/tidyverse/rvest).
 This package makes it relatively easy to scrape data from websites, especially when that data is already in a table on the page as our data will be.

 If you haven't done so before, make sure to install `rvest`.